Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 Resource allocation based on optimized EER metrics has been a popular approach in wireless communication engineering, e.g., \cite{Bjornson.2014,Prasad.2017,Lopez.2019}.
 However, this may not always be the most effective way to balance performance and EC in all scenarios, unless the EER metrics already include some guarantee for QoS support and/or maximum EC.
 If not, minimizing EC while maintaining QoS requirements, e.g., \cite{Mozaffari.2016,Martinez.2022,You.2018,Lopez.2022,MEC3}, or maximizing performance given energy constraints, e.g., \cite{LongRuizhe.2021,Jamali.2021,Zhang.2022,basaklar2022tinyman,10.1145/1274858.1274870,8203801}, may be more important.

-In any case, although EER metrics are not always material for optimization, they are certainly useful for comparison and drawing valuable performance insights.
-Next, we briefly discuss some of the most relevant QoS performance metrics and associated EER units.
+Although algorithmically/analytically optimizing EER metrics may not always make sense due to intrinsic operational constraints, they are certainly useful for comparison and drawing valuable performance insights.
+Next, we briefly discuss relevant QoS performance metrics and associated EER units.